Hojoon-Seo/Hojoon-Seo.github.io/README.md

 # Welcome to my blog

 ## 2020/07/09
-Today, I had a very tiring day because I had my English class and my maths class where my English class is 4 hours straight and my maths lesson is 1.
+Today, I had a very tiring day because I had my English class and my maths class where my English class is 4 hours straight and my maths lesson is 1 hour.
 Today the temperature was very hot.
 Now I am going to do my homework.

 ## 2020/07/08
 I forgot to upload my blog yesterday.
 But today, I will upload a python challenge from w3resource.
 I solved the problem below by the code below the challenge.